ntko/linuxdoc/git_use.md

 > 使用 `$ git clone https://github.com/libgit2/libgit2` 从远程仓库初始化.

+#### Caching your GitHub password in Git

+> 1. In Terminal, enter the following:

+    $ git config --global credential.helper cache
+    # Set git to use the credential memory cache

+> 2. To change the default password cache timeout, enter the following:

+    $ git config --global credential.helper 'cache --timeout=3600'
+    # Set the cache to timeout after 1 hour (setting is in seconds)

 #### create a new repository on the command line

     echo "# vscodeFirst" >> README.md